webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

   });
 ```

-Now let's setup a set of material info.
+Let's create a set of material info.
 We haven't done this anywhere else
 but it's a common setup.
 Unity, Unreal, Blender, Three.js, Babylon,js all
 have a concept of a *material*.
 Generally, a material holds things like
 the color of the material, how shiny it is, as well as which texture to
 use, etc...

-We'll make 20 "materials" and then pick one at random for each cube.
+We'll make 20 "materials" and then pick a material at random for each cube.

 ```js
   const numMaterials = 20;